alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-tawassul-through-quran.md

 date: 2020-07-29
 locale: en
 lang: en
-excerpt: "It is permissible to make Tawassul by the Qur’an, because it is the Speech of Allah in word and meaning, and His Speech is one of His Attributes."
+summary: "It is permissible to make Tawassul by the Qur’an, because it is the Speech of Allah in word and meaning, and His Speech is one of His Attributes."
 group1: true
 ---